Pezebuike/Azure-Traffic-Manager/AZTM.md

 **Azure Load Balancer**- It manages load within	Region and recommended traffic is non-HTTP(S)

-# Azure Traffic Manager Profiles

-Azure Traffic Manager is a DNS-based traffic load balancer.
-This service allows you to distribute traffic to your public facing applications across the global Azure regions.
-Traffic Manager also provides your public endpoints with high availability and quick responsiveness.

-Traffic Manager uses DNS to direct the client requests to the appropriate service endpoint based on a traffic-routing method.
-Traffic manager also provides health monitoring for every endpoint.
-The endpoint can be any Internet-facing service hosted inside or outside of Azure.

 **Note**

 Azure provides a suite of fully managed load-balancing solutions for your scenarios.